 - Compression of nerves in the spine also referred to as lumber stenosis can cause cramp like pain in your legs.
 The pain becomes acute when you walk a lot.
 So if you are having these pains just take complete rest.
 However, little physical activity is essential when you are pregnant.
 So try to walk in a flexed position as if you are pulling a cart to reduce pain.
 Consult your doctor regarding the posture and take adequate treatment for the pain to maximize comfort.

-- Having diuretics and medications for blood pressure can cause mineral depletion.
-Too little of calcium, potassium and magnesium can cause leg cramps.
+- In short, Too little of calcium, potassium and magnesium can cause leg cramps.

 Muscle cramps usually disappear on their own.
 Especially, cramps that happen in the leg muscles or in the calf muscles.
 You may get a sudden and sharp pain and can feel a lump of tissue under your skin.
 Muscle cramps are rarely very serious and usually disappear on their own.
 However you must visit the doctor if the cramps cause severe discomfort: